rbutters321/MSBA-Final-Capstone---Maverik/README.md

 ### Difficulties That My Group Encountered Along the Way:

 My group worked extremely well together and didn't really run into any major problems.
-One small difficulty we found was trying to figure out how all of our models worked and how to compare them to one another.
-Since Maverik had specificaly said that RMSE should be used, we focused on that but also added some other error metrics as well.
+One small difficulty we found was trying to figure out how all our models worked and how to compare them to one another.
+Since Maverik had specifically said that RMSE should be used, we focused on that but also added some other error metrics as well.
 Another issue that popped up was that some of our models took a lot of computing power to run and we ended up adjusting the hyperparameters for them to run on our local machines.
-Ideally, we would have liked to further refine our model by grouping the dataset into clusters or build a ensemble model that combined our top performing models but we ran out of time.
+Ideally, we would have liked to further refine our model by grouping the dataset into clusters or build a ensemble model that combined our top performing models but were unable to due to time restraints.

 ### What I Learned in the Project:

 I learned a considerable amount working on this project.
 Time series modeling is something I had briefly touched on during my graduate program.
-Taking a real life dataset and predicting sales for Maverik while trying to factor in multiple seasonality factors was challenging.
-The end result of building a model that is an improvement on their existing model was very rewarding.
+Taking a real-life dataset and predicting sales for Maverik while trying to factor in multiple seasonality factors was challenging.
+The result of building a model that is an improvement on their existing model was very rewarding.